-Using hand sanitizers effectively curbs the spread of COVID-19.
+Using hand sanitizers effectively curbs the spread of diseases.
 This guide outlines a few simple steps that you can use to make hand sanitizer at home using readily available ingredients.

 DIY Hand Sanitizer: Ingredients